datadryad/dryad-app/app/views/layouts/_submission_process.html.md

-# Submission process
+# Submission walkthrough

-Dryad’s submission process is outlined here.
-See more about our [submission requirements](/stash/requirements).
-After submission, datasets are curated and [published](/stash/process).
-If you need further assistance, please [contact support](/stash/contact).
+Before you begin a submission, please ensure your submission meets [our requirements](/stash/requirements) and follows [good data practices](/stash/best_practices).
+After your submission is complete, your dataset will be [curated and published](/stash/process).

 Ready to get started?
 [Log in](/stash/sessions/choose_login) and go to "My datasets" to begin your data submission now!

 ## Preparing your data

 Data publishing includes describing and organizing your data in a way that makes it accessible and reusable.
-For an overview, see our [Quickstart guide to data sharing](/docs/QuickstartGuideToDataSharing.pdf)
+We recommend the use of [good data practices](/stash/best_practices), including descriptive names for file names and table headings, and a logical file organization.

 Assemble all data files together.
 Where possible, data should be shared in [an open file format](/stash/requirements#preferred-file-formats) so that proprietary software is not required to view or use the files.

 * All files should be able to be opened without any passcode restrictions.
 * All information needs to be in English.
 * No Personal Health Information or sensitive data can be included.
-See [tips for human subjects data](/docs/HumanSubjectsData.pdf) and [tips for sensitive species data](/docs/EndangeredSpeciesData.pdf).
+See <a href="/docs/HumanSubjectsData.pdf">tips for human subjects data <span class="pdfIcon" role="img" aria-label=" (PDF)"/></a> and <a href="/docs/EndangeredSpeciesData.pdf">tips for sensitive species data<span class="pdfIcon" role="img" aria-label=" (PDF)"/></a>.
 * Files must not contain any copyright restrictions.

-We recommend the use of [good data practices](/stash/best_practices), including descriptive names for file names and table headings, and a logical file organization.

 ## Timing your submission